top of page

 "There is loneliness at the very top, and people with one of the rarest and most strategically gifted personality types know it all too well.
 Architects make up only two percent of the population.
 This personality type is especially rare among women, with a percentage of just 0.
 8% - so it is often difficult for them to find people who think similarly to them, follow their tireless intellect, and almost chess maneuvers.
 Architects have a vivid imagination but are determined, and ambitious, value privacy, and are extremely curious about the world but do not waste energy. "

-Personally, I really like this test, and more specifically the report that you receive as a result of it.
+Personally, I like this test, and more specifically the report that you receive as a result of it.
 It is written in very accurate and imaginative language.

 Compared to other personality tests, its great advantage is its fully free version and very interesting descriptions of individual personality types and linking them to the strongest points of a given type, as well as areas to which you should pay special attention.